-To sum up, we conclude that the two $^6$He valence neutrons dominantly form a singlet spin configuration and are mostly in $s$-states, from the consideration of preserving the $^4$He two-body spin configuration inside $^6$He (suggested by the fact that the proton/neutron occupation probabilities at the $0s_{1/2}$ single-particle state in Fig.~\ref{fig:he4he6_probability} and $pp$ two-body spin states in Fig.~\ref{fig:he4he6_r0}(a) remain almost unchanged from $^4$He to $^6$He), and from the fairly good consistency between the \textit{ab initio} NCSM calculated $\langle r^0\rangle$ two-body spin/isospin projections and the naively expected values (Table~\ref{table_r0}).
-This provides an indicator of halo structure in $^6$He through the following reasoning.
-The $nn$ spin-singlet $s$-states have symmetric spatial wave functions $\Psi_{nlm}$ which have non-zero probability close to the center-of-mass of the pair due to the absence of a centrifugal term in the relative Schr\"{o}dinger equation, resulting in stronger correlation between the two nucleons compared with spin-triplet states.
-This seems to support a ``di-neutron'' halo at some distance from the center-of-mass of the nucleus.
+To sum up, we conclude that the two $^6$He valence neutrons dominantly form a singlet spin configuration and are mostly in $s$ states, from the consideration of preserving the $^4$He two-body spin configuration inside $^6$He [suggested by the fact that the proton and neutron occupation probabilities at the $0s_{1/2}$ single-particle state in Fig.~\ref{fig:he4he6_probability} and $pp$ two-body spin states in Fig.~\ref{fig:he4he6_r0}(a) remain almost unchanged from $^4$He to $^6$He], and from the fairly good consistency between the \textit{ab initio} NCSM-calculated $\langle r^0\rangle$ two-body spin and isospin projections and the naively expected values (Table~\ref{table_r0}).
+This provides an indicator of halo structure in $^6$He through the following reasoning: The $nn$ spin-singlet $s$ states have symmetric spatial wave functions $\Psi_{nlm}$ which have nonzero probability close to the center-of-mass of the pair due to the absence of a centrifugal term in the relative Schr\"{o}dinger equation, resulting in stronger correlation between the two nucleons compared with spin-triplet states.
+This seems to support a ``dineutron'' halo at some distance from the center-of-mass of the nucleus.
 The ``cigar''-like configuration is another possibility seen in many calculations but appears not to be the dominant configuration \cite{zhukov_bound_1993,PhysRevC.72.044321,PhysRevC.84.051304}.

-It can be seen from the above analyses that the \textit{ab initio} NCSM calculated $\langle r^0 \rangle$ two-body spin/isospin projections are useful for speculating about the structure of the $^6$He ground state.
-We will show in Sec.~\ref{exp_ss_o} that combining $\langle r^0 \rangle$ with $\langle r^2 \rangle$ gives us a more quantitative picture of the structure.
+It can be seen from the above analyses that the \textit{ab initio} NCSM-calculated $\langle r^0 \rangle$ two-body spin and isospin projections are useful for speculating about the structure of the $^6$He ground state.
+We show in Sec.~\ref{exp_ss_o} that combining $\langle r^0 \rangle$ with $\langle r^2 \rangle$ gives us a more quantitative picture of the structure.